Skip to Content

 Method

-3. In a large salad bowl, toss together the cooked ramen noodles along with the cabbage, cucumber, bell pepper, green onion, cilantro and basil.
+3. In a large bowl, add the cooked ramen noodles, cabbage, cucumber, bell pepper, green onion, cilantro, and basil.
+Pour the dressing over the salad and toss until everything is fully coated.

 Nutrition Info